What is a blood clot?

 How to manage a mild blood clot?

-- Getting back to activity as soon as possible after surgery
+- Get back to activity as soon as possible after surgery

-- Managing other health problems such as diabetes, high blood pressure, and high cholesterol
+- Manage other health problems such as diabetes, high blood pressure, and high cholesterol

 How to manage moderate and severe blood clot?